diffused/html-crc-reload/README.md

-kcrc-reload is a script to auto reload the current page when you save the html.
+html-crc-reload is a script to auto reload the current page when you save the html.

 Requires jquery.